-Of the 25 credit hours required for the ThM program, at least 13 must be completed through resident study coursework at Western Seminary's Portland Campus.
-This normally looks like four to five one-week trips to the Portland campus to engage in classroom interaction while completing preparatory studies at home.
+Of the 25 credit hours required for the Th.M. program, at least 13 must be completed through resident study coursework at Western Seminary's Portland Campus.
+This normally looks like three to four one-week trips to the Portland campus to engage in classroom interaction while completing preparatory studies at home.